jgosier/SiCDS/README.rst

 difs can both uniquely identify the same content item.
 When asking about a given item, a client can therefore include several collections of difs, and if the client has asked about any one of them before, the item will be identified as duplicate.
-Only if none of the given dif collections has been submitted before will the item be identified as unique.
-When processing an item, if a recognized dif collection is encountered, any remaining dif collections will continue to be processed even though the item is already known to be duplicate.
+Only if the client has asked about none of the given dif collections before will the item be identified to it as unique.

-This ensures that all encountered dif collections will always be remembered.
+When processing an item, if a recognized dif collection is encountered, any remaining dif collections will continue to be processed even though the item is already known to be duplicate, i.e. all encountered dif collections will be remembered.

 Clients must supply an authorized API key in order to use SiCDS.
-New keys may be registered via the /register API (see below).
+New keys may be registered by clients with a superkey via the /register API (see below).

 Usage